OpenBible.info

 Bless the Lord, O my soul!
 O Lord my God, you are very great!
 You are clothed with splendor and majesty, covering yourself with light as with a garment, stretching out the heavens like a tent.
 He lays the beams of his chambers on the waters; he makes the clouds his chariot; he rides on the wings of the wind; he makes his messengers winds, his ministers a flaming fire.
 He set the earth on its foundations, so that it should never be moved. ...

 To the choirmaster: according to Jeduthun.
 A Psalm of David.
 For God alone my soul waits in silence; from him comes my salvation.
-He only is my rock and my salvation, my fortress; I shall not be greatly shaken.
+He alone is my rock and my salvation, my fortress; I shall not be greatly shaken.
 How long will all of you attack a man to batter him, like a leaning wall, a tottering fence?
 They only plan to thrust him down from his high position.
 They take pleasure in falsehood.
 They bless with their mouths, but inwardly they curse.
 Selah For God alone, O my soul, wait in silence, for my hope is from him. ...

 Of David.
 Fret not yourself because of evildoers; be not envious of wrongdoers!
 For they will soon fade like the grass and wither like the green herb.
 Trust in the Lord, and do good; dwell in the land and befriend faithfulness.
 Delight yourself in the Lord, and he will give you the desires of your heart.
 Commit your way to the Lord; trust in him, and he will act. ...